gushogg-blake/svelte-view-engine/readme.md

 - `html` is the SSR-rendered component markup.
 - `js` is the clientside component returned by the build script.
 - `name` is the basename of the .html file, and is used as the clientside component class name.
-- `props` is a JSON string of the object you pass to `res.render()`.
+- `props` is a JSON payload of the object you pass to `res.render()`.
+See the `payloadFormat` option for formatting options.
-`include /path/to/file` is replaced with the contents of the file.
+- `include /path/to/file` is replaced with the contents of the file.

 Build script
 ============